Welcome to Huntington University!

-In 2016, we are honoring Christ, promoting scholarship and exhibiting service in many ways.
-I chose my 5 favorite examples to share with you…
+Faith Forward 2022 encourages us to integrate our faith, scholarship, and service in many ways.
+I chose my five favorite examples from our most recent academic year to share with you…

 #5: Huntington University hosts its 120th Commencement with an incredible class of 326 graduates.

 #4: Annual contributions to the University reached a nine year high with 42% of those going to directly sponsor student scholarships and other academic and co-curricular initiatives.

 #3: The University celebrated another milestone in partnering with the Lilly Endowment to host the first participants in the Veritas Institute.